Rheumatoid arthritis: Physiotherapy

 For people with RA, physiotherapy may be used together with medical management.
 This may include cold and heat application, electronic stimulation, and hydrotherapy.
 Although medications improve symptoms of RA, muscle function is not regained when disease activity is controlled.

 Physiotherapy promotes physical activity.
 In RA, physical activity like exercise in the appropriate dosage (frequency, intensity, time, type, volume, progression) and physical activity promotion is effective in improving cardiovascular fitness, muscle strength, and maintaining a long-term active lifestyle.
 Additionally, exercise can be useful for pain management in this population, specifically, conditioning exercise programs that include aerobic, isometric, and isotonic exercises.
 Due to the debilitating effects of the disease, people with RA can gain skills back through exercise because it increases the energy capacity of the muscles.
 In the short term, resistance exercises, with or without range of motion exercises, improve self-reported hand functions.
 Physical activity promotion according to the public health recommendations should be an integral part of standard care for people with RA and other arthritic diseases.
 Additionally, the combination of physical activities and cryotherapy show its efficacy on the disease activity and pain relief.
 The combination of aerobic activity and cryotherapy may be an innovative therapeutic strategy to improve the aerobic capacity in arthritis patients and consequently reduce their cardiovascular risk while minimizing pain and disease activity.
+Emerging rehabilitation strategies have also highlighted the benefits of low-intensity resistance training combined with blood flow restriction for individuals with rheumatoid arthritis.
+This rehabilitation approach allows patients to improve muscle strength, muscle hypertrophy, and functional performance while placing less mechanical stress on the affected joints, making it ideal for individuals experiencing pain, joint instability, or reduced tolerance to resistance exercise.
+Incorporating blood flow restriction training into physical therapy programs may be beneficial in supporting the maintenance of muscle function and independence in activities of daily living and is evidence based.